martinkoster/actionfx/actionfx-core/README.md

 Attribute 							| Description
 ----------------------------------- | -------------------------------------------------
 `wrapInSortedList` 				| Optionally the `FilteredList` can be additionally wrapped inside a `javafx.collections.transformation.SortedList`.
 Default is however `false`.
+`filterPredicateProperty`        | Optional expression that is resolved to an `ObservableValue` holding a filter `Predicate`, that is set as filter predicate in the `FilteredList` and is observed for changes.

 **Example:**
 ```java